Protecting the precious environment

 Scope3*7 (13%) (37%)

-*For information on actual figures for FY2020 and calculation method, please see the separately disclosed “ESG Data” (HOME>CSR>ESG Data and Disclosures).
+*For information on actual emission figures and the calculation method, please see the separately disclosed “ESG Data” (TOP>Sustainability >ESG Data and Disclosures).
 (Total greenhouse gas (CO2) emissions are calculated according to GHG Protocol.)
+We are receiving third-party verification of actual figures for FY2022.

-*For single year targets, please see the separately disclosed “Environment Targets” (HOME>CSR>Protecting the precious environment>Environmental management system).
+*For single year targets, please see the separately disclosed “Environment Targets” (TOP>Sustainability >Protecting the precious environment>Environmental management system).

 We have also set the following targets to achieve these targets.